 The Birth of Venus by William-Adolphe Bouguereau

-William-Adolphe Bouguereau (1825 - 1905 ) was a 19th century a French painter.
+William-Adolphe Bouguereau (1825 – 1905 ) was a 19th-century French painter.
 His work tends to show interpretations of classical subjects and also forefronts the female nude.

-At the 1939–40 New York World's Fair Spanish Surrealist Salvador Dali (1905 - 1989) envisioned this fantastical playhouse.
+At the 1939–40 New York World’s Fair Spanish Surrealist Salvador Dalí (1905 – 1989) envisioned this fantastical playhouse.
 Patrons would enter through a pair of female legs and then find themselves cavorting with topless mermaids, nymphs and even lobsters.
-Right above the entrance, of course, was our Botticelli Venus.
-The event organizers modified the plans and in protest Dali created a pamphlet called “Declaration of the Independence of the Imagination and the Rights of Man to His Own Madness.”
+Right above the entrance, of course, was our Botticelli’s Venus.
+The event organizers modified the plans and then in a protest, Dalí created a pamphlet called “Declaration of the Independence of the Imagination and the Rights of Man to His Own Madness.”
 Once again, our Venus was drawn at the top.

 Films by Terry Gillian

-The American born British screen-writer, Terry Gilliam (b.
-1940), who is famous for Monty Python, also has a view on the Botticelli Venus; one of which involving the seventeen year old Uma Thurmann bringing that captivating gaze to life!
+The American-born British screenwriter, Terry Gilliam (b.
+1940), who is famous for Monty Python, also had a view on Botticelli’s Venus; one of which involved the seventeen-year-old Uma Thurmann that brought that captivating gaze to life!

 Camouflage Botticelli by Alain Jacquet